Logora/LogoraWordpress/trunk/readme.txt

 = How do I set up Single Sign-On (SSO)? =

-SSO allows users in your database to comment without requiring them to register with Logora.
-Access to SSO is available automaticallys with this plugin.
+SSO allows users in your database to debate without requiring them to register with Logora.
+Access to SSO is available automatically with this plugin.
+If you want to disable SSO and use social sign-in, go to your administration panel > Configuration > Authentication and choose Social.

 = I’m experiencing an issue with my installation of Logora. =